 You don’t want a tent that’s to small and won’t fit all your gear in, and likewise, it isn’t a great idea to have a huge tent with loads of unnecessary space.
 So consider your body shape and how much camping gear you expect to have with you.
 The same applies to anyone you will be sharing your tent with.

 So there’s plenty to think about when deciding what tent to buy.
 Here’s my festival tent review which includes advice, tips and recommendations to help you choose a tent that’s best for you.

 How Much to Spend

-If you intend using your tent for camping at more than just the one-off festival then it’s best to spend a little extra and get a decent tent as they do need to be hardy to withstand differing weather conditions and the cheaper ones are not made for that purpose.
+Unless you only intend to use your tent just the once, and in sunny weather, then it’s best to spend a little extra and get a decent tent that has some useful features as they do need to be hardy to withstand differing weather conditions, and the cheaper ones are not made for that purpose.

 Tip!
 If you are going to be sharing a tent then clubbing together to buy a decent one that will last a few years is a good idea.